 Identifying the networks that customers are actively using and the types of content that they are interacting with will enable the organisation to produce content that is more relevant and engaging to the target audience.
 Understanding what makes a network unique can also prove very helpful in determining the engagement strategy.
 For example, Pinterest is a popular and growing network, but with approximately 70% of users being women (source: Pinterest) and the content having a strong focus on recipes, weddings and DIY crafting, it is unlikely to be relevant for all organisations.

-3. Tailor your social content
+3. Tailor your social media content

 The purpose of conducting research is that it allows an organisation to tailor their content to fit audience expectations.
 If most respondents to a social poll or survey indicate the primary reason they follow a brand is for special offers, then this type of content needs to be included in the content strategy.
 Similarly, if the focus for customers is on gathering information then a proportion of the outbound content should include FAQ posts, how to videos and other educational content.